 Importing samples

 A sample is an example of a product.
 With a sample, you investigate if there is a need for the product.
 This prevents unnecessary large investments.
+You can also check if the product meets your quality requirements.
 If you import samples from a country outside the EU, customs rules apply.

 Demand and quality